HIER IN BERLIN

 In 2017, the HIER IN BERLIN team visited 15 locations in the districts of Charlottenburg, Mitte, Neukölln, Prenzlauer Berg and Schöneberg.
 In talks with over 760 people, they found a large majority of locals taking a positive view of tourism in the city.

 The recurring criticisms revolved around letting apartments as holiday accommodation / Airbnb (due to a shortage of apartments and increasing rents) and the feeling the city is becoming noisier and dirtier (the fundamental feeling that the city is changing).
 Most local residents in Berlin said that they avoid the ‘tourist hotspots’.

-The neighbourhood tour is being continued in 2018 because for us it is very important to get in contact with the locals.
+The neighbourhood tour is being continued this year because for us it is very important to get in contact with the locals.
 Here you can find the dates of our neighbourhood tour.

 visitBerlin has also implemented other measures as part of the HIER IN BERLIN project, including: